With aging comes options

 Whole new approach

-Nursing homes such as Ocean Hills Senior Living usually house residents who can no longer live independently due to a health crisis.
+Nursing homes usually house residents who can no longer live independently due to a health crisis.
 However, skilled nursing facilities no longer look like asylums with white walls, a bed, a bathroom and a television.

-Some skilled nursing centers and communities, like the Summerfield of Redlands – memory care, have adopted a household model because it feels more like home.
-Check out sites like carltonseniorliving.com/community/elk-grove/ to get an idea of their amenities.
+Some skilled nursing centers, like the Masonic Care Community, have adopted a household model because it feels more like home.

 They are made to feel like home because employees and management of these facilities know the residents are there long-term and want them to feel as if they were in their own homes.